 Led by NC State Professor David Muddiman, the Molecular Education, Technology, and Research Innovation Center (METRIC) provides state-of-the-art innovative technologies to address a diverse range of scientific questions while making state-of-the-art, scientific infrastructure and instrumentation such as mass spectrometry, magnetic resonance and X-ray crystallography available to all departments and faculty at NC State.
-METRIC hosted two symposia in FY 2018-19 – one focused on Mass Spectrometry in collaboration with Thermo Fisher Scientific and a second on NMR and X-Ray Crystallography.
-METRIC’s current pilot grants are as follows:
+METRIC hosted a symposium in FY 2019-20 focused on Mass Spectrometry in collaboration with Thermo Fisher Scientific and Agilent Technology.
+A second symposium on Protein Production for Macromolecular Structure Determination has been postponed due to COVID-19.
+METRIC’s current pilot grants awarded are as follows:

 - Jacqueline Cole (COE), Identifying Molecular Biomarkers of Ischemic Stroke within Bone, Proposal Submitted as an R01 to the National Institutes of Health, Pending;

 - Arion Kennedy (CALS), Investigating Metabolism for Fructose in Polarized Macrophages using 13C NMR Spectroscopy Stable Isotope Tracers;

 - Michael Hyman (CALS)), Proteomic and Exometabolomic Analysis of Hydrocarbon Oxidation by Mycobacterium Vaccae;